zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        }
    }

-Schedule the specified instance for compaction.
+Schedule the specified instance for compaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash